ethosdev/ethosdev.github.io/_posts/2020-05-04-free-staking-on-ethereum.md

 Here's three secrets you should know about Ethereum staking and what to do about them.

-You'll want to know about free staking, but more important is doing it with Secret Shared Validators to help maintain network security.
+You'll want to know about free staking, but more important is doing it with Distributed Validator Technology (DVT) to help maintain network security.

 But first, by reporting some facts it can be perceived that there's businesses the author biases.
 In truth, there's little bias and don't shoot the messenger :)  The author's bias is for the ecosystem which thrives with all the entities in it, and thrives even better when you, the customer, does well.